It's our civic duty to vote for our elected leaders, but our duty does not end there.

 - Next, check out the Legislative Priorities of the Republican Party of Texas.
 These are the resolutions that are passed by "we the people" at our precinct, county, and state conventions every other year.
 We vote on resolutions in the Primary, too.
 These are given to the lawmakers who are expected to adopt them and advocate for them.
 Read them through - aren't these things that we want?

 - Now look up the performance of your representatives in the Texas House and Senate.
 How did they do in advocating for our Legislative Priorities (the 87th session scorecard is linked above, as the 88th session is still in progress).
 This report tells you if they authored or sponsored a bill, if they signed on to a bill to support it, if they advocated for it in a committee, and whether they voted for bills that came to the floor.

 - Here's the HD33 Incumbent scorecard for my opponent.
 It shows that during the last session, he failed to timely author a single bill on our priorities, or even sign on to all the bills authored on them by others.

 - Texas Scorecard is another great source to check.
 Click on the name of your lawmaker to get details about them.
 This brings up a number of civic groups who rate lawmakers.
 The Incumbent is rated here.
 And there's links to other scorecards as well.

 - Texans for Fiscal Responsibility scores will let you know how well your lawmakers did spending YOUR money.
 Are they opening your wallet? or putting money back in?
-The HD33 Incumbent rates a career "F", with a 2021 score just one point above a failing score of 69.
+The HD33 Incumbent rates a career "F", with a 2023 score of 53.
 We deserve better!